 Students in our fifth-grade receive instruction and the use of 3-D software.
 They use TinkerCad to work with 3-D objects on a workplane.
 Students are encouraged to explore the software before completing a given task.
 They receive support via teacher instruction, support videos, and software embedded tutorials.

-Students are also engaged in a project with a partner where they a design a car from scratch using a chassis, gears, wheels, and a motor.
-They have tested their cars to see how far they travel and how long it takes to reach a specific distance.
+Students also engaged in a project with a partner where they designed a car from scratch using a chassis, gears, wheels, and a motor.
+They tested their cars to see how far they travel and how long it took to reach a specific distance.

-Now they are charting their results in a spreadsheet software.
-They will also take pictures of their cars to display at the project completion.
-Students have begun to sketch their cars and the next step is to design the car in TinkerCad using standard units of measurement.
-With a partner they will design a car top cover which will then be created in TinkerCad and printed on a 3-D printer.
-After attaching the cover to the car, students will test their cars again to see the effect of their car cover design on speed and distance.
-Students will also use rubber bands on the wheels to test how friction can affect their results, thereby incorporating scientific skills and concepts.
+Then they charted their results in a spreadsheet software and took pictures of their cars to display at the project completion.
+With a partner they designed a car top cover which was created in TinkerCad and printed on a 3-D printer.
+After attaching the cover to the car, students tested their cars again to see the effect of their car cover design on speed and distance.
+Students also used rubber bands on the wheels to test how friction affected their results, thereby incorporating scientific skills and concepts.

 Using an inquiry-based approach allows students to test and refine their theories based on results using the trial and error method.
-This project is new for both the teacher and students allowing for a “learning as you go” approach which is risk-friendly and encourages students to be creative and inquisitive.
+This project allows for a “learning as you go” approach which is risk-friendly and encourages students to be creative and inquisitive.

 The next project will include students using the engineering laptops to learn other 3-D software such as Fusion 360 and Auto Cad.
 It is expected that students will continue these skills when they advance to junior high schools, particularly those that are part of the Brooklyn One Pipeline Engineering Initiative.